-Since ancient times, luaus have served as means to celebrate special occasions in Hawaii’s culture.
-People all over the world choose to celebrate bridal showers, rehearsal dinners, graduations, etc., but in Hawaii, it common to celebrate special and memorable events with luaus where a number of foods unique to Hawaii is served.
-Originally the word “luau” did not refer to a party, gathering or feast, but rather to the young edible leaves of the taro plant.
-But later, the word luau became associated with an entire festive occasion where foods and entertainment once solely associated with ancient Hawaiian culture have been, over time, integrated with foods that have been introduced by immigrant groups and other cultures that have assimilated into Hawaii’s beautifully unique lifestyle.
+Originally “luau” did not refer to a gathering or feast, but rather to young edible taro leaves.
+But later, the word luau became associated with an entire festive occasion.
+Now, foods and entertainment once solely associated with Hawaiian culture have been, over time, integrated with foods from other cultures.

 Experiencing a Luau for the First Time

-For most visitors to Hawaii, their first experience at a luau will be at some of the numerous establishments that specialize in them.
-Upon arrival, many luaus will present their visitors with a lei to signify that they are welcomed to join in the spirit of aloha.
-The fragrant flowers permeate the whole luau adding to the sensory delights of an Hawaiian experience.
-Guests will dine on the finest array of Hawaiian foods, and will watch hula dancers, and numerous performers recount histories and folklore through symbolic, graceful dance moves, music and chants.
-There are often Hawaiian hula, Samoan fire and Tahitian dancers with a plucky guest often asked onto stage to join in!
-As the light fades and the fire flickers, the scent of the flowers mixes with the smoky and succulent odor of kalua pig, you can begin to understand how this tradition has transcended time.
+For most visitors, their first luau experience at a luau will be at an establishment specializing in them.
+Upon arrival, many luaus will give leis to visitors.
+It signifies they are welcomed to join in the spirit of aloha.
+Fragrant flowers permeate the whole luau adding to the sensory delights of an Hawaiian experience.
+Guests will dine on the finest of Hawaiian foods and will watch hula dancers, and numerous performers recount histories and folklore.
+As the odor of kalua pig permeates the air, you can understand how this tradition has transcended time.

-The featured dish at a luau is the kalua pig which is traditionally roasted in an underground pit or an “imu.”
-Other main dishes traditionally include poi, a fermented paste made from the taro plant, as well as laulau, a dish of pork and salted fish that has been steamed in a wrap of taro leaves.
-Today, luaus have evolved to also include foods not originally sourced in Hawaii.
+A luau’s main dish of kalua pig is traditionally roasted in an underground pit or imu.
+Other key dishes include poi and laulau, a dish of pork and fish steamed in a wrap of taro leaves.
+Today, luaus include foods not originally from Hawaii.
 These include: lomi salmon (salted salmon, marinated with tomatoes and onions), pipi kaula, (sliced dried and spiced beef), chicken long rice (sliced chicken pieces and clear noodles in chicken broth) and pieces of raw sweet Maui onions with Hawaiian rock salt on the side.
-Dessert is typically consists of haupia (coconut custard) and kulolo (poi pudding).
-Though alcoholic drinks were not served at luaus in old Hawaii, it is now common to enjoy mai tais at luaus.
+Dessert typically consists of haupia or coconut custard and kulolo or poi custard.

 Where to Go for Hawaiian Luaus

-Everyone from Hawaii knows what makes a great luau, and we have found some festive ones that you will not want to miss.
-No matter which island you find yourself enjoying, there is bound to be a luau near you.
-Our recommendations are: The Old Lahaina Luau (Maui), The Luau at Kona Village (Big Island), Ali’i Luau at the Polynesian Cultural Centre (Oahu) and one of the most romantic luau that we like is the Kalamaku Luau (Kauai).
+Everyone from Hawaii knows what makes a great luau.
+And we have found ones that you will not want to miss.
+No matter what island you find yourself enjoying, you can find a luau near you.
+Our recommendations are: The Old Lahaina Luau on Maui, The Luau at Kona Village on the Big Island, Ali’i Luau at the Polynesian Cultural Centre on Oahu and a romantic luau is the Kalamaku Luau on Kauai.

 Throw Your Own Luau

-Music – Start with some of the contemporary Hawaiian songs for mood music (like those by the Cazimero Brothers or Kalapana), slack-key guitar music (played by artists such as Gabby Pahinui, Makana or Mike Ka’awa) or some ukulele songs (by artists like Jake Shimabukuro or Bryan Tolentino).
+Start with some of the contemporary Hawaiian songs for mood music.
+Recommendations could include those from the Cazimero Brothers or Kalapana, slack-key guitar music (played by artists such as Gabby Pahinui, Makana or Mike Ka’awa) or some ukulele songs (by artists like Jake Shimabukuro or Bryan Tolentino).
 This is a great way to set the tone for the evening’s festivities.

-Kalua pig recipe – If you’re like most people and can’t cook kalua pig in traditional way in an imu, here is a good alternative:
+If you’re like most people and can’t cook kalua pig in a traditional way, here is a good alternative:

 - One 4 to 6 pound pork shoulder or pork butt roast.